nav-solutions/gnss-protos/README.md

 - GPS / QZSS protocol (on `gps` crate feature), note that this feature is activated by default.
 - Galileo protocol (on `galilieo` crate feature): under development, not avalable by default.
 - BeiDou protocol (on `bds` crate feature): under development, not available by default.
+- Unlock all protocols at once with the `all` compilation option.

 GPS / QZSS
 ==========